RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Document `MermaidMapperOptions` (`IncludeProperties`, `IncludeActions`) and `MarkdownMapperOptions` (`IncludeTableOfContents`, `IncludeDiagram`) — API usage and corresponding CLI args (`--mermaid-include-properties`, `--mermaid-include-actions`, `--markdown-include-toc`, `--markdown-include-diagram`)
 - Document access group filtering (if implemented in Phase 4)
 - Add migration guide for existing users
+- add a new document (new festures V7) that summarizes all new festures and points out why usefull/usecase/rasoning. also bug fixes and point to other documents in doc folder which are relevant.

 #### Step 10.2: Document `ToSiren()` migration path (Phase 8)
 - Document how to migrate from the reflection-based `SirenHypermediaFormatter` to the source-generated `ToSiren()` extension methods